Support Home Experiment Builder Experiment Tree Nodes

 Image of a Finish node when added to the Experiment Tree

 Once participants reach a Finish Node, they can perform no further tasks or questionnaires.
-At this point the participant:
+At this point, the participant is:

-• Will be sent to Gorilla's finish screen and are marked as 'Completed' on the Participants tab.
+• Marked as 'Completed' on the Participants tab.

-• Will be shown their Completion Code, if the 'Show Completion Code' setting has been checked.
+• Shown their Completion Code if the 'Show Completion Code' setting has been checked.

 If a participant has not reached a Finish Node, but you still want to use their data, you can manually include them.
-Note that doing this will permanently consume a token.
+Doing this will permanently consume a token.

 Configuration Settings